What to do if…

 Important note

-This is general safety information, not professional mechanical or legal advice.
-If you can’t confidently confirm strong, consistent braking, don’t ride on public roads—use another transport option and get the bike inspected.
+This is general safety information, not professional mechanical, legal, medical, financial, therapeutic, or other professional advice.
+If you cannot confidently confirm strong, consistent braking, do not ride on any route; use another transport option and get the bike inspected.